About USC Gould

-Before joining the USC Law faculty in 1996, Prof. Cruz was a Bristow Fellow in the Office of the Solicitor General in Washington, D.C.
+Before joining the USC Gould School of Law faculty in 1996, Cruz was a Bristow Fellow in the Office of the Solicitor General in Washington, D.C.
 He also clerked for The Honorable Edward R. Becker, Circuit Judge of the United States Court of Appeals for the Third Circuit.
-He is past chair of the AALS Section on Sexual Orientation and Gender Identity Issues and co-president of ILGLaw, the International Lesbian, Gay, Bi, Trans, and Intersex Law Association.
+He is past Chair of the AALS Section on Sexual Orientation and Gender Identity Issues and co-president of ILGLaw, the International Lesbian, Gay, Bi, Trans, and Intersex Law Association.

-Prof. Cruz graduated from the University of California, Irvine, and earned his master’s degree from Stanford University.
+Cruz graduated from the UC Irvine, and earned his master’s degree from Stanford University.
 He is a graduate of New York University School of Law, where he was managing editor of New York University Law Review.

 Articles and Book Chapters